Newport County A.F.C.: Rivalries

 County fans consider their main rival to be South Wales rivals Cardiff City, however, the two sides have rarely met since the 1980s due to the league gap between them.
-Other rivals, to a lesser extent, include Welsh rivals Swansea City and Wrexham as well as relatively local rivals Bristol Rovers, Cheltenham Town and Forest Green Rovers.
+Other rivals, to a lesser extent, include Welsh rivals Swansea City and Wrexham, as well as relatively local rivals Bristol Rovers, Cheltenham Town and Forest Green Rovers.
 A 2017 match against Swindon Town saw opposing fans clash before and after the game in Swindon town centre.
 Before a match at Rodney Parade in January 2020, Swindon fans were filmed throwing toilet paper and drinks containers outside a pub in Newport city centre.

 During County's days in the non-league pyramid, Merthyr Tydfil and Bath City were considered rivals.
 County also used to maintain a rivalry with Hereford United.
 However, the club went out of business in 2014 and a new club, Hereford FC was formed.

-Bar Amber

-In August 2018 the club's Supporters Trust took over the nearby Ivy Bush Inn on Clarence Place.
-In June 2018 the pub had become free and had its licence revoked for an illegal cannabis farm found in the upstairs floors of the building.
-The venue became a busy spot for club supporters to enjoy match days, as well as hosting other community events.
-It features memorabilia and decorations related to Newport County, as well as the Dragons and Newport RFC rugby teams.
-All profits from the bar went to the Newport County Supporters Trust and the upkeep of the football club.